cimryan/teslausb/README.md

 ### Hosting on Windows
 Set up a share on a Windows machine to host the archive.
 These instructions assume that you created a share named "SailfishCam" on the server "Nautilus".
 It is recommended that you create a new user.
 Grant the user you'll be using read/write access to the share.
 These instructions will assume that the user you've created is named "sailfish" and that the password for this user is "pa$$w0rd".

 Get the IP address of the archive machine.
 You'll need this later, so write it down, somewhere.
 You can do this by opening a command prompt on the archive machine and typing ipconfig.
 Get the IP address from the line labeled "IPv4 Address".
+These instructions will assume that the IP address of the archive server is 192.168.0.41.

 ### TODO Other hosting solutions

 ## Set up the Raspberry Pi